AdobeDocs/commerce-extensibility/src/pages/webhooks/index.md

 ## Example of single webhook executed before adding product to the cart:

 For example, you need to check product stock in the external service before adding the product to the card.
-For this action, you can create a webhook on method `observer.checkout_cart_product_add_before` which will be executed before execution of observer `checkout_cart_product_add_before`
+For this action, you can create a webhook on method `observer.checkout_cart_product_add_before` which will be executed before execution of observer `checkout_cart_product_add_before`.

 ```xml
 <?xml version="1.0"?>